Nine expected at the Sheesh

 The table was covered in plates of Poppadoms, Dips and Salad, we were expected.
 Sadaqat, the Daytime Host, was spotted in the background, he would make his formal appearance later.
 The Waiter was happy to take my order – The Omar Special – Lamb on-the-bone Karahi-style with extra Methi.
 Yes, Dear Reader, Hector’s best interpretation of what makes the Perfect Curry.

 Marg had other ideas, Chicken Kashmiri.
-Yvonne went for the Chicken Pathia and Craig the Chicken Methi.
+Yvonne went for Chicken Pathia and Craig Chicken Methi.
 Chicken.
 Howard, Robin and Mags on their first visit followed Hector, Jonathan did not wish to be left out.
 No sooner had we ordered than Dr. Stan made an appearance.
 Six Omar Specials.
 Mr. Holden had dropped off Dr. Stan but was not making an appearance for Curry.
 The Man from Bradford says – No!

 The Omar Special was based on Lamb Chops.
 The appearance was stunning never mind the flavours.
 Thick with Methi and no doubt other Leaves this dish is perfection.
 Howard was impressed – A real depth of character and taste, absolutely stunning.
 At the far end of the large table Mags was also taken aback by her first Sheesh Mahal Curry, no doubt Dr. Stan concurred.